-- Push .
-System responds: "OnStar ready," then a tone. - Say "Get my destination."
-System responds with miles to the destination, then responds with "OnStar ready," then a tone. - 3.
-Say "Goodbye."
-Exits voice commands.
+- 1. Press 2.
+System responds: "OnStar ready." then a tone. - 2.
+Say "Get my destination."
+System responds with the address and the distance to the destination, then responds with "OnStar ready," then a tone.

 Other Navigation Services Available from OnStar